Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: Ultrawide support?

 > A: There is no official ultrawide support for Vagabond.
+Only standard aspect ratio of 16:9 is supported.
+16:10 might probably work fine as well.

 ## Q: Can I play the list in first person?